-cash advance a transaction where cash or its equivalent is obtained.
-For example, the purchase of traveller's cheques or gaming tokens are all treated as cash advances.
+cash advance a transaction where cash or its equivalent is obtained and includes any remaining balance transfer amount after expiry of the balance transfer offer period and the purchase of traveller's cheques or gaming tokens.

 chargeback a transaction that is returned to a merchant to seek a refund after dispute by a cardholder and, where relevant, the procedures for achieving this.